3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 Anal sacs (also called "anal glands") are two small glands just inside your pet's anus.
 The material secreted into these sacs is thick, oily, stinky, and is commonly described as smelling "fishy."
 Most wild animals can empty these glands voluntarily for scent marking or in self-defense (like a skunk might do); however, domestic animals have largely lost their ability to empty these sacs voluntarily.
 Walking around and normal defecation serve to empty the sacs but some animals become unable to empty their sacs on their own at all.
 The sacs become impacted and uncomfortable.

 Dogs with impacted anal sacs usually scoot their rear on the ground in an attempt to empty the glands.
 Some dogs will lick their anal area and other dogs will chase their tails.
 Cats often lick the fur off just under their tails.
-Some animals are simply vaguely uncomfortable, holding their tails down, shivering, showing reluctance to walk or hiding.
+Some animals are simply vaguely uncomfortable, holding their tails down, shivering, hiding or showing reluctance to walk.
 Strangely, some animals seem to refer their discomfort to their ears and scratch and shake their ears as if an ear infection were present.

 WHAT TO DO ABOUT SCOOTING?